-How to Manage Pressure Ulcers in Spinal Cord Injury Patients
+How to Prevent Pressure Ulcers in Spinal Cord Injury Patients

-Let’s go over some actions you can take to prevent infections and progression of pressure sores.
+Below, we’ll go over some actions you can take to prevent the progression of pressure ulcers.

-It’s important to have regular skin inspections at least once a day to spot pressure sores early and prevent them from progressing.
+It’s important to have regular skin inspections at least once a day to spot pressure ulcers early and prevent them from progressing.

 Keep an eye out for changes in skin color, temperature, texture, and moisture levels as they may indicate irritation beneath the surface.